 Step 3: Get Certified

 Once you have the relevant qualifications and experience, the next step is to get the certification to work as a restaurant manager.
-Receiving any of the below certifications/training increases the chances of aspiring restaurant managers getting accepted for a role.
+Receiving the below certifications/training increases the chances of aspiring restaurant managers getting accepted for a role.

 Food hygiene and handling certification